matze-dd/Tex2txt/README.md

 Daher ...
 ```
 Adding a dot “= d.” in the equation will lead to “Relation.” in the output.
-This will also hold true, if the interpunction sign is followed by math space
+This will also hold true, if the interpunction sign is followed by maths space
 or by macros as \\label and \\nonumber.

 ### Full version